 That was all from my ultimate list of hidden places in Germany.
 When traveling some of these places off the beaten path, you might not find many English speakers.
 You might need a car to reach some of them.
 But, visiting these places will allow you to experience some of the country’s best-kept secrets and some unique cultural elements of Germany that will only make you fall in love with this country even more.

 Did you like the list or have some other places you think I missed?
 Feel free to share your thoughts and drop a comment below.
-That’s all.
+And if you liked the article, don’t forget to pin it.